C4K3/nbted/README.md

 Items in compounds take the form of Type Name Value.
 For atomic types, the value is as one would expect, but non-atomic types are a bit more tricky.
 Compounds have no value.
 IntArrays and ByteArrays value is their length.
 A list's value is `Type Length`.

-Currently the pretty text format requires all tags be on separate lines, with the elements in compounds and lists/arrays each being placed on a new line, but this requirement may be removed in the future.

 Compiling
 -----
 Compiles on stable Rust 1.14+, just with `cargo build --release`.
 Be sure to run the tests if making changes.